Search and Hit Enter

 What sort of cream should I use for this panna cotta with agar agar?

 Lots of types of cream (namely, thickened cream/heavy cream) use gelatin.
 Because this is a vegetarian panna cotta, we want to avoid buying cream with added gelatin.
 Lots of panna cotta recipes use thickened cream/heavy cream, but the dish can realistically be made with any sort of dairy cream.
-The following brands in Australia are gelatin free:
+The following brands in Australia are gelatin free at the time of writing, however I always recommend reading the label before buying.

 • Coles brand generic thickened cream